Key management draft

 Condensation is based on fully distributed key management with ephemeral keys.

 To start using Condensation, a peer (user or service) generates a key pair on its device.
-The public key is serialized as record and submitted to the peer's Condensation stores, while the private key is stored on the device.
+The public key is serialized and submitted to the peer's Condensation stores, while the private key is stored on the device.

 If the peer owns multipled devices, this procedure is repeated on each device.